gaswelder/havana/README.md

 });
 ```

-If a number is returned, it is assumed to be an HTTP status code:
+If a number is returned, it is assumed to be an HTTP status code.
+The example below will produce a `404 Not Found` response:

 ```php
 $app->get('/politicians/conscience', function() {